top of page

 4. Staying in “Doing Mode” Instead of “Developing Mode”

-You may be delivering excellent work, yet still feel stuck.
-That's because at a certain point, career growth shifts away from execution and toward influence, strategy, and relationships.
+You may be delivering excellent work yet still feel stuck.
+That's because, at a certain point, career growth shifts away from execution and toward influence, strategy, and relationships.
+If you stay buried in tasks, you can’t rise.

 Explore: